How to install Azion Bot Manager Lite from Azion Marketplace

 To find this file:

-- On the upper-left corner, select Products menu > Edge Firewall in the SECURE section.
+- On the upper-left corner, select Products menu > Edge Firewall in the Secure section.

-- Select the Args tab.
+- Select the function instance to edit.